pyrocko/grond/maintenance/pip/readme.rst

 As a general advice, we recommend to exclusively use either, (1) the system's native package manager, (2) Anaconda, or (3) pip only.
 In (1) and (2), only resort to use pip for those few packages which are not available as native packages.
-It is easy to prove that using multiple package managers on one system leads to non-deterministic behaviour!
+Otherwise, competing package managers will ruin your day!

 To prevent pip from automatically resolving dependencies run